 (5) Firing an intermediate-sized cartridge

-(6) Semiautomatic and full automatic (and/or burst) capability
+(6) Semiautomatic and select-fire (full automatic and/or burst) capability

-Eugene Stoner, working for the ArmaLite Company (hence “AR”), developed the forerunner of the AR-15, the AR-10, in the mid 1950s.
+Eugene Stoner, working for the ArmaLite Company (hence “AR”, not “assault rifle”), developed the forerunner of the AR-15, the AR-10, in the mid 1950s.
 Like the AR-15 that followed it, it was made with aircraft grade aluminum and plastics, and had a very futuristic appearance.
 Unlike the AR-15 it was chambered for the .308 (finalized as the 7.62 NATO) cartridge.
 It competed against the M-14 and the FN-FAL in Army trials, but the Army adopted the M-14, and the AR-10 was scaled down to become the AR-15, which would ironically require the kind of intermediate cartridge the British wanted.
-A more detailed history of the development of the AR-15 can be found here.
+A more detailed history of the development of the AR-15 may be found here.

 This AR-15 rifle is a Colt model LE6940.
 It is representative of the modern sporting rifle, which is easily adapted to a variety of configurations to meet a variety of needs.
 Among the non-factory accessories I’ve added are a Magpul stock, a single point sling attachment, a folding rear sight, a trigger guard enlarger (handy in cold climates where gloves are necessary), a Crimson Trace red-dot sight, a laser sight, and a flashlight/mount.
 The four rail accessory fore end is standard on this model, and common on all but the least expensive AR variants available.

 Visible on this left side view is a Sure Fire flashlight in a quickly removable VLTOR mount.

 This photo provides a better view of the laser sight and its activation pad.